BKaperick/Bryan-Kaperick.me/content/poetry.fr.md

 {{< /details >}}
 {{< details "# Mes oeuvres" >}}

-*Daisy* -- Juillet 2024
+*Da-isy* -- Juillet 2024

 >Sunlight stained your bedroom walls.
+>You and I hid baking in the sheets.
 >Eyes shut, we searched
 >and found each other's skin
 >still damp from the night.
 >We took turns sinking back into sleep,
 >fleeing our obligations to The Greats
 >who paved the city streets.
->When at last we emerged
+>After noon we emerged
 >to face the day:
->our groggy eyes opened,
+>our groggy eyes opened;
 >your dimples glistened.
 >
 >We feasted
 >on beauty eternal, carved into stone
->and on beauty as fleeting as
+>and on beauty fleeting, as
 >your tender lips wrapped around
 >a burning cigarette.
 >Just after your last drag,
 >embers died, while
 >a daisy was born
->only to wilt,
+>only to wilt.
->and I tried
+>And I tried to catch
->to catch each petal as it fell.
+>each petal as it fell.

 *Untitled* -- Juin 2024